PositronicSoftware/VoyagerAPI-Unity3d/README.md

 **VoyagerAPITest.cs**

-Povides a working example of how to initialize a VoyagerDevice
+Povides a working example of how to initialize a VoyagerDevice and how to reconnect/disconnect paused

 **Voyager API Test.unity**

-A simple test scene for the API.
+A simple test scene for the API, setup like a media player.
 UI buttons make API calls to the VoyagerDevice Instance.
-UI Tested with with mouse, gaze, and Quest 3 right controller
+UI Tested with with mouse and gaze with Quest 3.

+Use https://github.com/PositronicSoftware/PositronicTester for testing and select a real mp4 file as content.

 ---------------------------------------------------------------------------

 ## Debugging
+Consider using PositronicTester before PSM because it doesn't check for haptics etc.

+For PSM check content.
+Make sure vmedia,vmotion,-haptics,mp4 are in the correct path on the PC side.
+Example by default: C:\Positron\Media\Scent of a Song\Scent of a Song.vmedia, etc

+Recentering from PSM also pauses.
+This is intended.

 **Windows**